 2010 – Alternative diagnostic criteria replace the tender point examination with questionnaires

-Studies and research continue around the world which one day soon will give all the sufferers the answers we are looking for.
-Meanwhile we must do what we can to look after our well-being and never give up hope.
+To date, studies and research continue around the world which hopefully one day soon will give all the sufferers the answers we are looking for.
+Meanwhile we must do what we can to look after our well-being, make the right lifestyle choices for overall health, eat a healthy balanced diet and aim to keep active.
+Most of all we must never define ourselves by our illness and never give up hope.

 Author Jok Saunders, Fibromyalgia Health Practitioner and founder of the Fibro Clinic South West